symfony/symfony-docs/reference/forms/types/collection.rst

 This option is useful when using the `allow_add`_ option.
-If ``true`` (and if `allow_add`_ is also ``true``), a special "prototype" attribute will be available so that you can render a "template" example on your page of what a new element should look like.
+If ``true`` (and if `allow_add`_ is also ``true``), a special "prototype" attribute will be available so that you can render a "template" example on your page, which will showcase the desired appearance of a new element.
 The ``name`` attribute given to this element is ``__name__``.
 This allows you to add a "add another" button via JavaScript which reads the prototype, replaces ``__name__`` with some unique name or number and render it inside your form.
 When submitted, it will